gojek/clickstream-web/docs/how-to-guides/send-qos1-event.md

 # Send a QoS1 Event

 An event is considered as an QoS1 event by default.
-You don't need to pass any extra cofiguration option to dispatch a QoS1 event.
+You don't need to pass any extra configuration option to dispatch a QoS1 event.

 ```js
 import { Clickstream } from "@gojek/clickstream-web"